Ljay Newsome: Gastonia Baseball Club

 On April 30, 2024, Newsome signed with the Gastonia Baseball Club of the Atlantic League of Professional Baseball.
 In 11 starts for Gastonia, Newsome compiled a 5–1 record and 4.15 ERA with 54 strikeouts across 56 1/3 innings pitched.

 TSG Hawks

 On July 16, 2024, Newsome's contract was purchased by the TSG Hawks of the Chinese Professional Baseball League.
 In 8 starts, he posted a 2–3 record with a 4.54 ERA and 25 strikeouts across 39 2/3 innings pitched.
 Newsome became a free agent following the season.

 Piratas de Campeche

 On January 6, 2025, Newsome signed with the Piratas de Campeche of the Mexican League.
 He was released by the Piratas on April 16, but re-signed with the team on May 6.
 In four appearances (three starts) for Campeche, Newsome struggled to an 0-3 record and 10.43 ERA with three strikeouts across 14 2/3 innings pitched.
 He was released by the Piratas on May 26.

 Gastonia Ghost Peppers

 On June 17, 2025, Newsome signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+He made 14 starts for Gastonia, compiling a 4–3 record and 5.05 ERA with 47 strikeouts over 66 innings of work.

+On April 7, 2026, Newsome re-signed with the Ghost Peppers.